kmkolasinski/AwesomeBump/README.md

 License
 =======

-AB is using tinyobjloader for loading the OBJ files: https://github.com/syoyo/tinyobjloader
+ * AB is using tinyobjloader for loading the OBJ files: https://github.com/syoyo/tinyobjloader

-Cube maps textures were taken from Humus page [link](http://www.humus.name/index.php?page=Textures)
+ * Cube maps textures were taken from Humus page [link](http://www.humus.name/index.php?page=Textures)
+ * Most of the GUI controls are done with  [QtnProperty](https://github.com/lexxmark/QtnProperty) framework.

 This program is free software: you can redistribute it and/or modify